 Pikes Peak gets buried with a few inches of September snow

-Many Colorado peaks have picked up the first measurable snow of the season from our September cold wave that pushed thru over the the weekend into Monday morning.
+Many Colorado peaks have picked up the first measurable snow of the season from our September cold wave that pushed through over the the weekend into Monday morning.

-While most of the Front Range and eastern plains had a steady soaking rain overnight Sunday into Monday morning, many higher peaks of the state above 11 to 12 thousand feet were treated to early September snow.
+While most of the Front Range and eastern plains had a steady soaking rain overnight Sunday into Monday morning, many higher peaks of the state above 11,000 to 12,000 feet were treated to early September snow.

 Pikes Peak woke up with measurable snow to start the week.
-While, the peak can see snow during the Summer months at over 14 thousand feet, most of those storms only provide a dusting.
+While the peak can see snow during the Summer months at over 14,000 feet, most of those storms only provide a dusting.
 Workers had to do a little early season shoveling.

 Last night's storm had enough of a chill and moisture to blanket the summit with one to two inches of snow in spots.